-- CMPO is a registered public offering and must be made pursuant to a shelf registration on Form S-3: - Effective S-3 is necessary to ensure that the deal can be executed quickly without delay associated with SEC review, and to take advantage of market conditions. - Organizational Meeting - Due Diligence by Underwriter: Business, accounting and legal - Preparation of documents - Underwriter commences confidential marketing: - The process is designed to comply with Regulation FD and insider trading laws. - Phase 1: No-name contact to accredited institutional investors, hedge funds, PE, and mutual funds.
-If interested, potential investors will agree to receive material non-public information about the company pursuant to a confidentiality undertaking/agreement. - Phase 2: Wall Cross: Underwriter reveals the names of the company and the proposed offering terms and other information, primarily publicly available information. - Cleansing process: If the offering is abandoned, investors may require the company to make a public "cleanse" statement so that the investor is no longer restricted to trade shares.
+- CMPO is a registered public offering and must be made pursuant to a shelf registration on Form S-3: - Effective S-3 is necessary to ensure that the deal can be executed quickly without delay associated with SEC review, and to take advantage of market conditions. - S-1 CMPO is possible, but pricing risk is enhanced due to the 2-day acceleration request with the SEC. - Organizational Meeting - Due Diligence by Underwriter: Business, accounting and legal - Preparation of documents - Underwriter commences confidential marketing: - The process is designed to comply with Regulation FD and insider trading laws. - Phase 1: No-name contact to accredited institutional investors, hedge funds, PE, and mutual funds.
+If interested, potential investors will agree to receive material non-public information about the company pursuant to a confidentiality undertaking/agreement. - Phase 2: Wall Cross: Underwriter reveals the names of the company and the proposed offering terms and other information, primarily publicly available information. - Cleaning process: If the offering is abandoned, investors may require the company to make a public "cleanse" statement so that the investor is no longer restricted to trade shares.